GALDRABOK/Ranveer_Phase2/picoctf/Reverse Engg.md

 ## Concepts learnt:

 -  The x86-64 instruction set
--  Assembly Instructions: example mov (copies value from source to destination)
+-  Assembly Instructions
 -  use of "h" suffix for hexadecimal notation

 ## Notes:

-- Initialy when i found the contents,I didn't know that the suffix -h was for hexadecimal,so I assumed that the contents given were part of the flag and tried to submit it without any conversion.
+- Initially when i found the contents,I didn't know that the suffix -h was for hexadecimal,so I assumed that the contents given were part of the flag and tried to submit it without any conversion.
 - Generating the psedocode of the main function in IDA,directly gave the answer in decimal format
 ![IDA Screenshot of pseudocode](./Screenshots/Cryptography_Challenge1_pseudocode.jpg)